LewisResearchGroup/ms-mint/README.md

 ![](notebooks/opt-rt.png)

-The black line indicates the average intensity across all files used for the optimization.
-The orange dotted line shows the shape of the gaussian weight used.
-The orange horizontal lines indicate the peak width and the blue `x` show the identified peaks.
-The green shaded area show the Rt range that is was selected by the algorithm.
+The black lines indicates the average intensity across all files used for the optimization.
+The orange dotted lines show the shape of the gaussian function used to weight the mean intensities for peak selection.
+The orange horizontal lines indicate the peak width and the blue `x`s show the identified peak maxima.
+The green shaded areas show the Rt ranges which were selected by the algorithm.

 Then we apply the changes and plot the new peak shapes: